 We layed out the info in a different way, to help the user easily find the most relevant one.
 We keep as a fixed element on the right, pricing, CTAs and dealership info.

-Although we show multiple views of the vehicle in the results and the details pages, it's important that the customer can see all the available vehicle's images easily.
-We chose to have it as a scrollable page, instead of a slideshow as we think is a better ux, so no need to click/tap to see all the media.
-Here we will have all the vehicle's media like images, video and 3D visualizer.
+Although we displayed multiple views of the vehicle in the results and details pages, it was important that the customer could see all the available vehicle's images easily.
+We chose to have it as a scrollable page, instead of a slideshow as we thought it was a better ux, so no need to click/tap to see all the media.
+Here we have all the vehicle's media like images, video and 3D visualizer.

 Isaac Vigil © 2023